cogentcore/core/tensor/README.md

 B      (3d array):  8 x 4 x 3 # second from last dimensions mismatched
 ```

-Computationally, the broadcast logic is straightforward to implement, in terms of computing the resulting shape.
-Any missing outer dimensions are implicitly 1s, and any singleton dimension wraps around during the indexing process.
+The `AlignShapes` function performs this shape alignment logic, and the `WrapIndex1D` function is used to compute a 1D index into a given shape, based on the total output shape sizes, wrapping any singleton dimensions around as needed.
+These are used in the [tmath](tmath) package for example to implement the basic binary math operators.

 # History